 Doctors, nurses, and obstetricians are expected to provide adequate care to a mother and child before, during, and after the birthing process.
 To do otherwise can result in medical malpractice.
 If a medical professional fails to provide adequate medical attention during a birth, the baby can suffer a permanent brain injury that may lead to cerebral palsy.
 Medical malpractice by a medical professional that can lead to brain injury and cerebral palsy includes, but is not limited to: leaving the child in the birth canal too long, which causes a lack of oxygen (asphyxia) to the brain; failure to identify and treat seizures following delivery; failure to detect a prolapsed cord (which occurs when the umbilical cord wraps around the baby's neck, cutting off oxygen to the brain); failure to perform a cesarean section in a case of fetal distress; failure to respond to the mother's changing conditions, such as high blood pressure; and failure to diagnose and treat jaundice or meningitis in a timely manner.

 If you suspect your child's cerebral palsy resulted from a birth injury caused by the negligence of a health care professional, you should seek help.
-Personal injury and cerebral palsy lawyer Lynn Harris understands the emotional devastation that parents and family members must endure after learning that the new addition to the family has a condition that causes lifelong impairment.
-He knows that the joy of a birth can quickly turn to feelings of depression and hopelessness as parents and family members realize that they face long-term medical and rehabilitation expenses that can quickly become overwhelming.
-If you suspect medical malpractice caused your child to suffer from cerebral palsy,contact lawyer Lynn Harris at our Salt Lake City, Utah area office in Provo.
-Lynn will treat you and your family members with understanding and compassion, and he will provide expert legal representation to help you achieve the compensation you deserve so that you and your family can overcome emotional and financial hardships and get your lives back on firm ground.
+Our personal injury and cerebral palsy lawyer Mr. Harris understands the emotional devastation that parents and family members must endure after learning that the new addition to the family has a condition that causes lifelong impairment.
+He knows that the joy of birth can quickly turn to feelings of depression and hopelessness as parents and family members realize that they face long-term medical and rehabilitation expenses that can quickly become overwhelming.
+If you suspect medical malpractice caused your child to suffer from cerebral palsy, contact Mr. Harris at his Salt Lake City, Utah area office in Provo.
+He will treat you and your family members with understanding and compassion, and provide expert legal representation to help you achieve the compensation you deserve so that you and your family can overcome emotional and financial hardships and get your lives back on firm ground.

 Brachial Plexus Palsy (Erb's Palsy)